Capterra bills itself as ‘the smart way to find business software’ for B2B people researching new business software.

 Make Organic Improvements: Whilst Capterra is largely a pay per click referral site, it’s still worth making sure that you get good customer reviews and ratings.
 One way to do this is to email your customers and simply ask for a positive review.
 Here is an interesting case study from TimeCamp (a staff time-tracking app) on how they approached the task of getting more customer reviews on third-party review sites like Capterra.

-Improve Paid Acquisition Performance: When it comes to the paid customer acquisition side, I really like this advice in an online chat forum discussing Capterra ROI:
+Improve Paid Acquisition Performance: When it comes to the paid customer acquisition side, we really like this advice in an online chat forum discussing Capterra ROI:

 “For software, I can say with confidence that Capterra has more traffic than any other directory that I know of.
 We market B2B software and Capterra’s directory rivals the traffic of a targeted Google Adwords campaign for the same.
 The quality is good, too.
 We measure conversions through to leads and sales and it works well.
 I recommend them, but like anything you must: